xnuinside/gino-admin/README.rst

 You can define in config:

 * presets_folder: path where stored predefined DB presets
-* custom_hash_method: method that used to hash passwords and other data, that stored as *_hash columns in DB, by default used pbkdf2_sha256.encrypt
+* custom_hash_method: method that used to hash passwords and other data, that stored as '_hash' columns in DB, by default used pbkdf2_sha256.encrypt
 * composite_csv_settings: describe some rules how to parse and load Composite CSV files

 composite_csv_settings
 ######################